xaratustrah/motorroller/README.md

     Y is the direction either I for in or O for out (case insensitive)

-    Z is the duration in seconds (int or float
+    Z is the number of steps (int)

-For example `0i1` means move motor 0 inside 1 second long, whereas `1o3.456` means move motor 1 outside 3.456 seconds long
+For example `0i200` means move motor 0 inside 200 steps.

 ### Other features
-Following features work in combincatino with all obove mentioned operation modes:
+Following features work in combination with all above mentioned operation modes:

 #### Logger

 A logger file name can be provided in order to put actions and readout information together with a time stamp in a log file.
-You activate the logger by using the `--log` swtich:
+You activate the logger by using the `--log` switch:

 ```
 motorroller --log ./logfile